Importance

 Incentives for Climate-Related Management

-Operational-level staff | Awards for Winners of the Innolution Creative Concept Project Competition |
+| Operational Staff | Awards for winners of the Innolution Creative Ideas Competition |

 Strategy

-⚡ Energy Index | 🌍 Airport Carbon Accreditation (ACA) | 🤝 Collaboration with International Organizations | 🎯 Incentives for Climate-Related Management |
+| ⚡ Energy Index | 🌍 Airport Carbon Accreditation (ACA) | 🤝 Collaboration with International Organizations | 🎯 Incentives for Climate-Related Management |

-AOT conducts annual energy audits and eco-efficiency performance assessments, covering its Head Office and all six airports under its operation.
+| AOT conducts annual energy audits and eco-efficiency performance assessments, covering its Head Office and all six airports under its operation.
 These assessments are based on data compiled from airport energy usage reports (Energy Reports), benchmarked against AOT’s revenue to evaluate energy performance in relation to economic output.
 In addition to collecting energy consumption statistics, AOT also conducts ongoing studies to identify new opportunities for reducing energy use.
-A dedicated budget has been allocated to support the implementation of these initiatives. | AOT collects and reports greenhouse gas (GHG) emissions data from all six airports under its operation, in accordance with the guidelines of the Airport Carbon Accreditation (ACA) program.
-Currently, five airports have sufficient data to be certified at Level 3 – Optimization, while one airport meets the requirements for Level 1 – Mapping.
-These certifications reflect the airports’ capabilities in data collection and implementation of GHG emission reduction measures across the supply chain, demonstrating an evaluation of progress in reducing energy consumption.
-All AOT airports have developed and implemented a Carbon Management Plan to support ongoing decarbonization efforts. |
+A dedicated budget has been allocated to support the implementation of these initiatives. |

 |